pts/movemetafs/README.txt

    All operators defined there work, including `*' to match the prefix of tag names.

+Please note that a query with only negative terms (such as `-foo -bar') doesn't match any files.
+(This is a MySQL fulltext search rule.)

 Read more about specifying MySQL fulltext search queries on http://dev.mysql.com/doc/mysql/en/fulltext-search.html and http://dev.mysql.com/doc/mysql/en/fulltext-boolean.html .